 The Calaboose is typically open from 6 - 9 p.m. during First Friday Art Walk (first Friday of each month through the summer/fall).
 The community is welcome at these times with no appointment.

-Get updates and fun facts from the museum by liking it on Facebook.
+Get updates and fun facts from the museum by liking it on Facebook, or contact the museum by email.